MP3 & Lossless Downloads Coming Soon!

 Enter a land of sun-parched earth and spiny unforgiving brush – a land that manifests otherworldly visions haunted by the ancient peoples and creatures of the past.
-MOHAVE is the harsh but awe-inspiring mojave desert of the Southwest as revealed through the French-born composer Bertrand Nadel in his debut release.
+Mohave is the harsh but awe-inspiring mojave desert of the Southwest as revealed through the musical vision of French-born composer Bertrand Nadel.
 Thundering native drums conjure primordial forces while acoustic guitars, wooden flutes, piano, rattles, and shakers play out the drama of life in the Southwest.
 Featuring special guest Steve Gorn on wooden flutes.

 Mohave draws you into its mesmerizing sound-world with a gentle insistence.
 A warm meditation on the spirit of Native Americans, it features a wonderful blending of acoustic and synthesized sounds, reminiscent of Friedmann's great ‘Indian Summer’ album from some years back.

 The first track, ‘Madame Pele and Uncle George,’ has Nadel setting the hypnotic tone with a repeated guitar pattern under Steve Gorn's bamboo flute.
 Anyone familiar with Gorn from his many jazz and world-music projects knows what to expect from him, and he delivers here in abundance.
 Nadel also is a superb synthesist, as evidenced by the rich chords that open ‘The Trace,’ and the wonderful evocation of cellos on ‘For Strength And Vision, Part 1.’
 There's also tasteful, sparing use of the pianos of Aysegul Underhill, Christiane Dascher, and Dirk Homann.

 Often, projects like this can suffer from mawkish overstatement, as if the only way to express power and majesty is to go for the Grand Gesture.
 Sometimes, the best way to give voice to the ineffable is to let the small details speak for themselves.